ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/node-config-preparation.md

 target_audience: 'Developers deploying and maintaining Orbit chains.'
 sidebar_position: 4
 ---
-This is a guide on using a Node Config JSON file for configuring an Arbitrum Node, encompassing essential settings for optimal operation, including batch-poster, validator, and overall chain configurations.
+This guide explains how to use a Node Config JSON file to configure an Arbitrum Node, including essential settings for optimal operation, such as batch poster, validator, and overall chain configurations.
 It offers a roadmap for initiating and managing an Orbit chain, highlighting the critical steps and parameters involved in the configuration process.

 ### Node Configuration

 Once you have successfully deployed and initialized the Orbit core contracts, the next step is configuring and running your Orbit chain using a Node Config JSON file.
-This file is a comprehensive JSON object containing all the necessary configurations for the Arbitrum Node, which includes settings for the Batch-poster, Validator, and the chain itself.
+This file is a comprehensive JSON object containing all the configurations for the Arbitrum Node, including settings for the Batch-poster, Validator, and the chain itself.

 Here’s a sample configuration for a Rollup Orbit Chain: